bhisaac/5eFP/5eFP-SRD.md

 **Detecting and Disabling a Trap.** Usually, some element of a trap is visible to careful inspection.
 Characters might notice an uneven flagstone that conceals a pressure plate, spot the gleam of light off a trip wire, notice small holes in the walls from which jets of flame will erupt, or otherwise detect something that points to a trap’s presence.

-A trap’s description specifies the checks needed to detect it, disable it, or both.
-A character actively looking for a trap can attempt a Wisdom (Perception) check against the trap’s DC.
-You can also compare the DC to detect the trap with each character’s passive Wisdom (Perception) score to determine whether anyone in the party notices the trap in passing.
+A trap uses the encounter stats provided to determine the checks needed to detect it, disable it, or both.
+A character actively looking for a trap can attempt a WIS check against the trap’s DC.
+You can also compare the DC to detect the trap with each character’s passive WIS score to determine whether anyone in the party notices the trap in passing.
 If the adventurers detect a trap before triggering it, they might be able to disarm it, either permanently or long enough to move past it.
-You might call for an Intelligence (Investigation) check for a character to deduce what needs to be done, followed by a Dexterity check using thieves’ tools to perform the necessary sabotage.
+You might call for an INT check for a character to deduce what needs to be done, followed by a DEX check using thieves’ tools to perform the necessary sabotage.

-Any character with the spellcasting feature can attempt an Insight check to detect or disarm a magic trap, in addition to any other checks noted in the trap’s description.
+Any character with the spellcasting feature can attempt a WIS check to detect or disarm a magic trap, in addition to any other checks noted in the trap’s description.
 In addition, _dispel magic_ also has a chance of disabling most magic traps.

 In most cases, a trap’s description is clear enough that you can adjudicate whether a character’s actions locate or foil the trap.
 As with many situations, you shouldn’t allow die rolling to override clever play and good planning.
 Use your common sense, drawing on the trap’s description to determine what happens.
 No trap’s design can anticipate every possible action that the characters might attempt.